50 Cent Shares Theory On Why Drake’s Son Has Blond Hair & Blue Eyes With Side-By-Side Photo Of Grandmother

-50 Cent shared a meme of Drake‘s son Adonis after the rapper posted photos of his son on Instagram for the first time.
-The post featured side-by-side photos of the toddler and his grandmother who 50 Cent said thinks is the source of the child’s blond hair and blue eyes.
+50 Cent shared a post featuring Drake‘s son Adonis after the Canadian rapper posted photos of his son on Instagram for the first time.
+The post featured side-by-side photos of the toddler and his grandmother, who 50 Cent said thinks is the source of the child’s blond hair and blue eyes.

-Yesterday Drake posted a series of photos featuring his son and Sophie Brussaux, who is the kid’s mother.
-He also included a throwback picture of his parents Dennis Graham and Sandi Graham in the photo collection.
-Many fans commented on young Adonis’ bright eyes and light hair color and it appears he inherited some of these features from his grandmother.
+Yesterday, Drake posted a series of photos featuring his son and Sophie Brussaux, who is the boy’s mother.
+He also included a throwback picture of his parents, Dennis Graham and Sandi Graham, in the photo collection.
+Many fans commented on young Adonis’ bright eyes and light hair color, and it appears he inherited some of these features from his grandmother.

-In a post to his 25.4 million Instagram followers, the Brooklyn, New York rapper took a recent photograph of Sandi with blond curly locks and glasses over her blue eyes and used it as a split-screen with a shot of Adonis drinking out of a white cup.
-The “Many Men” rapper chalked up the young Graham’s features to his grandmother’s genes and included in his caption how happy the 60-year-old must be to have a lookalike grandson.
+In a post to his 25.4 million Instagram followers, the Brooklyn, New York rapper took a recent photograph of Sandi –prominently featuring her blond curly locks and glasses over her blue eyes — and used it as a split-screen with a shot of Adonis drinking out of a white cup.
+The “Many Men” rapper chalked up the young child’s features to his grandmother’s genes and included in his caption how happy the 60-year-old must be to have a lookalike grandson.

-Fans of 50 Cent had come to expect a different type of meme from the hip hop artist who is well-known for trolling celebrities on social media.
+Fans of 50 Cent had come to expect a different type of post from the hip-hop artist who is well-known for trolling celebrities on social media.
+A few commented on how unexpectedly sweet the meme was.
 His post received over 430,000 likes and 9,400 comments in less than a day.

-“Here come the people reaching like you’re being disrespectful when you’re not,” one follower wrote expecting backlash from the post.
+“Here come the people reaching like you’re being disrespectful when you’re not,” one follower wrote regarding the expectation of backlash from the post.

-“This lock down done made you HUMBLE‼️ this the nicest thing you said all year,” another responded to the surprisingly-sweet post.

 View this post on Instagram